 ‘It can take weeks, months and, in some cases, even years to recover from burnout,’ says Karlsson.
 ‘So, ideally, you want to spot potential symptoms early before they become chronic.
 That way, you can take steps to pull yourself back from the brink before the situation becomes too problematic.’

 Here are the common early signs & symptoms of burnout to look out for.

 This is the kind of persistent tiredness that is not relieved by rest, so you feel mentally and emotionally drained and physically run-down most of the time.
 You’re low in energy and frequently feel overwhelmed.
 Research shows that when there is work overload, there is little opportunity to rest, recover and restore balance.

 2. Loss of enthusiasm for work

 The stress and frustration make you increasingly negative, cynical and resentful about work.
 You no longer feel enthusiastic about anything and start to distance yourself emotionally.
 You wake up every day with a feeling of dread about work.
-Studies have shown that lack of control, insufficient recognition and reward (financial, institutional or social) makes people more vulnerable to burnout because they feel devalued.
+Studies have shown that lack of control, insufficient recognition and reward (financial, institutional or social) makes people more vulnerable to burnout symptoms because they feel devalued.

 3. Reduced work performance

-You have difficulty concentrating.
-Everything takes twice as long and you’re less efficient.
+You have difficulty concentrating and you’re less efficient.
 You’re finding it hard to do work assignments, or are late with them when you never used to be.
 You’re forgetful.
-A Swedish study shows that burnout changes neural circuits, affecting people’s ability to deal with stress.
-So, the more stressed you are, the harder it is to deal with new stressors.
-Stress also affects the medial prefrontal cortex, the part of the brain associated with executive function.
+These are some of the common signs of burnout.
+The more stressed you are, the harder it is to deal with new stressors.
+Stress also affects the medial prefrontal cortex, the part of the brain associated with executive function – one of the physical symptoms of burnout it’s important to avoid.

 4. Worry and anxiety